The historic site of the first rail station in the Holy Land, recently restored and turned into a charming shopping complex.

 History of Ottoman Railways

 During the Ottoman period, the railway system was the most effective way to support the transfer of goods and passengers within the land, and to link the vast empire together.
 Due to the poor conditions of the roads at those times, rail was a good solution.
-A map of the railways in the country (dated 1924) is seen on the right.
+A map of the railways in the country (dated 1924) is seen here.

 The first rail section linked the city and the port of Jaffa to Jerusalem, which opened in 1892.
 Other sections were added later, interconnecting cities inside the Holy Land.
 During 1900-1908, the Ottomans built the western Hejaz railway section from Damascus to Medina in Arabia, with a connection to Afula and Haifa.
 The design and management of the entire Hejaz railway project was commissioned to the German engineer Heinrich August Meisner, who worked for 14 years (1886-1899) in sections in other sections in the empire.